Security

 Accept: application/ld+json; profile="https://www.w3.org/ns/activitystreams"

-, joined by newlines.
+The signature string is constructed using the values of the HTTP headers defined in headers, joined by newlines.
 Typically, you will want to include the request target, as well as the host and the date.
-Mastodon assumes Date:
+Mastodon assumes Date: header if none are provided.
+For the above GET request, to generate a Signature: with headers="(request-target) host date" we would generate the following string:

 (request-target): get /users/username/outbox